virgili0/Virgilio/Topics/math_fundamentals.md

 #### Suggested Course

 Lucky you!
-You can fin great free courses offered by the professors of the [MIT](http://www.mit.edu/)(massachusetts institute of technology), through the index page[MIT OpenCourseWare](https://ocw.mit.edu/index.htm).
+You can find great free courses offered by the professors of the [MIT](http://www.mit.edu/)(Massachusetts Institute of Technology), through the index page [MIT OpenCourseWare](https://ocw.mit.edu/index.htm).

 The course we suggest in particular is the following: